 Jet Engine Experiment is part of EG-261.
-Unless you have extenuating circumstances, in-person attendance is compulsory else you will loose ALL marks on jet engine questions in this component.
+Unless you have extenuating circumstances, in-person attendance is compulsory else you will loose 10 marks from the Online Canvas quiz.
+You are required to arrive at the jet engine lab 5 minutes before the scheduled time and sign the attendance sheet.

-Component 3 is traditional final closed book exam and covers the whole of the syllabus.
+Examination is traditional final closed book exam and covers the whole of the syllabus.

-Moderation approach to main assessment: Second marking as sampling or moderation
+Moderation approach to main assessment: Moderation by sampling of the cohort